choupit0/MassVulScan/README.md

 ```
 List of available parameters/arguments:
 ```
--f (input file) = mandatory parameter that will contain the list of networks/hosts to scan -e (exclude file) = optional parameter to exclude a list of networks/hosts to scan -i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them -k (keep files) = optional parameter to keep all the IPs scanned in 2 files (with and without ports) -ns (no Nmap scan) = optional parameter to detect the hosts with open ports only
+-f (input file) = mandatory parameter that will contain the list of networks, hosts or hostnames to scan -e (exclude file) = optional parameter to exclude a list of networks/hosts (no hostnames) to scan -i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them -k (keep files) = optional parameter to keep all the IPs scanned in 2 files (with and without ports) -ns (no Nmap scan) = optional parameter to detect the hosts with open ports only
 ```
 By default the script will scan only the first 1000 TCP/UDP ports among the most common ports.
 You can find the list here: /usr/local/share/nmap/nmap-services.
-Similarly, the rate or number of packets per second is set to 5000 by default.
+Similarly, the rate or number of packets per second is set to 2500 by default.

 For the format of the files, you will find two examples in the dedicated directory:
 ```
 root@ubuntu:~/audit/MassVulScan# cat example/hosts.txt
 # Private subnet
 192.168.2.0/24
+webmail.acme.corp
 root@ubuntu:~/audit/MassVulScan# cat example/exclude.txt
 # Gateway
 192.168.2.254